 I am delighted to be appointed as the Chair of Social Work England and I am grateful for all the messages of support that I have received.

 I want to hear what the challenges are, what people are feeling concerned about, as well as what the opportunities are.
 I want to listen to social work sector groups and other regulators to understand their perspective on the challenges facing both the profession and the regulatory landscape, as well as find out what is working well.
-Most importantly, I want to meet service users to find out about their experience of social work and how SWE can ensure that those individuals and families who are on the receiving end of social work support remain at the heart of what we do.”
+Most importantly, I want to meet service users to find out about their experience of social work and how Social Work England can ensure that those individuals and families who are on the receiving end of social work support remain at the heart of what we do.”

 Professor Lord Patel of Bradford OBE